 S. Cocoa: This is one of a number of foodstuffs-as-commodities where the bulk of the titles concern commercial and industrial aspects, including company histories.
-There are histories of Rowntree and Cadbury as well as the history of chocolate in Mesoamerica.
+There are histories of Rowntree and Cadbury as well as the history of chocolate in the Mesoamerica.
 Titles range from Richard Cadbury's Cocoa, 1892 to Allen Young's The chocolate tree - a natural history of cacao, 2007.

 S. Coffee: Another foodstuff-as-commodity with an emphasis on the cultivation and commerce but little on company histories.
 There are a few titles on the running of coffee plantations for aspiring planters.
 The earliest title on the shelves is A treatise on the cultivation of coffee and the management and purchase of estates, 1865.
 There are also a number 18th century titles in the Safe including Richard Bradley's Virtue and use of coffee with regard to the plague, 1721.
-The 2v Coffee: a bibliography by von Hunersdorrff is in Bibliog.
-Food & Drink.